Chapter 2: How to Market Your Product to Retailers

 Prepare Your Product for Sale

 Before marketing to retailers, you need to prepare your product and build your brand.
-This includes understanding your target market, creating a strong sales pitch and showing how your product will profit the store.
+That involves understanding your target market, creating a strong sales pitch and showing how your product will profit the store.

 • Know your product inside out: Before you contact a potential buyer, you need to know everything there is to know about your product, including sales statistics, costs and your target market.
 You want the buyer to have faith in you and your product, and one way to do that is to demonstrate your expertise.